 The My Antonia quotes below all refer to the symbol of The Prairie.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Signet Classics edition of My Antonia published in 2014.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Signet Classics edition of My Antonia published in 2014.).

 Book 1, Chapter 1 Quotes

 There seemed to be nothing to see; no fences, no creeks or trees, no hills or fields.
 If there was a road, I could not make it out in the faint starlight.
 There was nothing but land: not a country at all, but the material out of which countries are made.

 I was something that lay under the sun and felt it, like the pumpkins, and I did not want to be anything more.
 I was entirely happy.
 Perhaps we feel like that when we die and become a part of something entire, whether it is sun and air, or goodness and knowledge.

 The road from the north curved a little to the south; so that the grave, with its tall red grass that was never mowed, was like a little island; and at twilight, under a new moon or the clear evening star, the dusty roads used to look like soft grey rivers flowing past it.
 I never came upon the place without emotion, and in all that country it was the spot most dear to me."

 On some upland farm, a plough had been left standing in the field.
 The sun was sinking just behind it.
 Magnified across the distance by the horizontal light, it stood out against the sun, was exactly contained within the circle of the disk; the handles, the tongue, the share—black against the molten red.
 There it was, heroic in size, a picture writing on the sun.

 Even while we whispered about it, our vision disappeared; the ball dropped and dropped until the red tip went beneath the earth.
 The fields below us were dark, the sky was growing pale, and that forgotten plough had sunk back to its own littleness somewhere on the prairie.